fonturbel/netLOO/README.md

   pair of time points.
 - **Leave-one-out contribution**: for each time point, expected contribution to the pooled metaweb vs. observed-unique contribution relative to the leave-one-out metaweb, plus an efficiency index.
+The conceptual key aspect here is that we compute the metaweb leaving out the network to be compared in order to avoid redundancy in the analyses that may cause non-independence.
 - **Null models**: parallel z-score / p-value for connectance, nestedness, modularity.
 - **Rarefaction**: species/interaction accumulation curves.